 The Monetary Authority of Singapore (MAS) issued an updated Guide to Digital Token Offerings (Guide) on 30 November 2018 to enhance its guidance in relation to the regulation of digital tokens.
 This includes how the proposed payments regulations would affect digital tokens providers and issuers given the first reading of the Payment Services Bill (PSB) in Parliament the week before as well as the criteria for applying for the regulatory sandbox for digital tokens.
-A copy of the updated Guide can be found here.

 Key takeaway points from the Guide are as follows: